-To solve the “impossible” task of integrating the data in all these apps – and prevent apps from being siloed off into their respective departments – integration platform as a service (iPaaS) is automating the process of building app connections in the cloud-services era.
+To solve the “impossible” task of integrating the data in all these apps – and prevent apps from being siloed off into their respective departments – integration platform as a service (iPaaS) is here to help.
+They are automating the process of building app connections in the cloud-services era.
 In fact, the most advanced iPaaS solutions can generate REST APIs automatically.
 This empowers developers to establish fast, secure integrations in minutes (not weeks).

 But with everyone talking about the benefits of iPaaS, aren’t there any challenges?
 Below, we’ll take an honest look at both the pros and cons of iPaaS – so you can determine if this technology is right for your needs.

 - iPaaS Cons